 As a member of the jury I am very much looking forward to trying and rating new products as well as expanding my own sensory library.
 So…. rum – what else?

-John continues to keep current by attending and being involved in rum education programs and events such as Beachbum Berry’s and StanisLav Vadrna’s Faux-Tropical Bar School in Ibiza, Rum Experience University in Salobrena Spain, Authentic Caribbean Rum Training at WSET London, Boutique Bar Show London, Boutique Bar Show Glasgow, London Cocktail Week, Caribbean Rum & Beer Festival in Grenada, RhumFest Paris, Bar Convent Berlin, German Rumfest, UK Rumfest, Rum University London, Tales of the Cocktail in New Orleans, Imbibe Live! in London, Mauritius Rum Fest, Lisbon Bar Show, Rom & Cocktail Festival Copenhagen, Miami Rum Festival, Boutique Bar Show Edinburgh, Ministry of Rum San Francisco Rum Festival, and Ministry of Rum Chicago Rum Festival.
+John’s adventures have taken him to rum education programs and masterclasses such as Beachbum Berry’s Tropical Bar School in Ibiza, Rum Experience University in Salobreña (Spain), Boutique Bar Show London, Boutique Bar Show Glasgow, Cocktails in the City London, London Cocktail Week, Caribbean Rum & Beer Festival in Grenada, Bar Convent Berlin, German Rum Festival, UK Rumfest, Rum University London, Tales of the Cocktail in New Orleans, Imbibe Live in London, Mauritius Rum Fest, Rom & Cocktail Festival Copenhagen, Miami Rum Festival, Glasgow’s Whisky Festival, Boutique Bar Show Edinburgh, Ministry of Rum San Francisco, and Ministry of Rum Chicago Rum Festival.

-Rum has been John’s spirit of passion for many years and he has collected a few hundred bottles along the way for reference — and because you never know when you will need just the right one for that special occasion.
-Looking forward to finding some more winners to add to the collection this year in Berlin!
+Rum has been John’s spirit of passion for many years and he has collected a few hundred bottles along the way for reference — and because you never know when you will need just the right one for a special occasion.

-This will be John’s sixth year on the panel for Berlin Rum Festival.
+This will be John’s seventh year attending German Rum Festival and his sixth year on the judging panel.